luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Palletizing-Settting/Irregular-Cases.md

 storageStationOperator--> |INSERT| id26-insert
 :::

 After the process is completed, the conveyor receives a signal and begins transferring the pallet.
 The AGC then sends ID26 to WareNavi, prompting the Storage Station Operator to execute the receiving task based on the information contained in ID26.
 During this process, the Storage Station Operator creates an Arrival record.
-However, if the barcode data check results in a No-Read, the system will handle it accordingly.

 <span style="background-color:yellow; color:black; font-weight:bold">&nbsp;jp.co.daifuku.asrs.communication.id.recv.As21Id26 &nbsp;</span>